daikisato12/Sato2025_Fruitfly_trajectory_data/README.md

 IN this repository you find codes and data used in Sato et al. (2024) Multifaceted and extensive behavioral trajectories of genomically diverse _Drosophila_ lines.

 ## Codes and Data
-Scripts used to make raw and corrected tracking data are stored in `codes/tracking` directory.
-Scripts to make Figures 2 and 3 are stored in `/codes/figures` directory.
+- Scripts used to make raw and corrected tracking data are stored in `codes/tracking` directory.
+- Scripts to reproduce figures in the manuscript are stored in `/codes/figures` directory.
-The validation datasets are stored in `/data/` directory.
-The raw videos and trajectory datasets are stored in [Dryad repository](https://doi.org/10.5061/dryad.ttdz08m60).
+- Validation datasets are stored in `/data/` directory.
+- Raw videos and trajectory datasets are stored in [Dryad repository](https://doi.org/10.5061/dryad.ttdz08m60).

 ## Tested environments
 - macOS Sonoma version 14.6.1